Odin Planitia

-Odin Planitia is a large basin on Mercury located at 23.3° N, 171.6° W. It was named after the Norse god Odin in 1976 by the IAU.
+Odin Planitia is a large basin on Mercury.
+It was named after the Norse god Odin, who was sometimes considered to be the equivalent of the Roman god Mercury, in 1976 by the IAU.
+It was first observed in detail by Mariner 10.
+The plain is approximately 473 kilometers in diameter.

 A large volcanic dome 7 km in diameter and 1.4 km high is situated near the center of Odin.

 Odin Planitia is located east of the Caloris basin.
 The southern portion is mapped on the Tolstoj quadrangle, and the northern portion is on the Shakespeare quadrangle.